onc-healthit/inferno-community/README.md

 used to deploy Inferno Program Edition, Inferno Community Edition, and a number of services on https://inferno.healthit.gov/inferno.

-### Remote Deployment

-Inferno can also be deployed onto a server to test many different instances of the FHIR Servers by multiple users.
-Test results are kept private at a unique, unguessable URI that can be saved for future reference or shared.

-Deployment on a remote server can be done by using a modified form of the Docker containers provided (see above) or by direct installation on the remote host.

-Please see the file [deployment-configuration.md](https://github.com/onc-healthit/inferno/blob/master/deployment-configuration.md) for details.

 #### Upgrading Inferno

 If an Inferno update makes changes to the database schema, migrations will have